jukobo/jukobo.github.io/_posts/2024-03-19-Assignment-2.markdown

 _Table 1: Total amount of prostitution crimes on the different weekdays._

 The data reveals a varying pattern in prostitution incidents over the years.
 Initially, there is a relatively low frequency of such offenses on Saturdays during the first four years.
-However, a significant increase is observed in 2007 and 2008, with peak levels reached in 2014, before returning to levels akin to those seen between 2003 and 2006 by the end of the period.
+However, a significant increase is observed in 2007 and 2008, with peak levels reached in 2014, before returning to levels akin to those seen between 2003 and 2006 by the end of the period.\
 Interestingly, weekdays, particularly Tuesday, Wednesday, and Thursday, presented disproportionately high numbers of prostitution-related incidents.
 In 2016, a conspicuous shift is observed, with Thursday emerging as the predominant weekday for criminal activities, marking a more dominant departure from previous patterns.

+The second subplot shows a distinct pattern regarding the timing of the prostitution crimes during the days of the week.
+The data illustrates that prostitution incidents are most prevalent around midnight and during the late night hours, suggesting a correlation between the cover of overnighting out of town and the occurrence of such offenses.
+Conversely, there is a notable decrease in incidents during the morning and daytime hours.\
+A noteworthy observation is the apparent increase in crimes during the weekend compared to weekdays, which contrasts with the findings of the first plot.
+However, upon closer examination and check with table 1, it becomes evident that this apparent discrepancy is not accurate.

 __Second plot__